Hujaakbar/Articles/git_squash_merge/git_squash_merge.md

 # Git Squash Merge

-There are many ways to integrate changes in git: *regular* git merge, git squash merge, git rebase etc. This article explains git squash merge by comparing it to *regular* merge.
+There are many ways to integrate changes in git: *regular*/*normal* git merge, git squash merge, git rebase etc. This article explains git squash merge by comparing it to *regular* merge.

 Lets use below example:
 In the repository with default `main` branch, after two commits, a new `feature` branch is created.